smaroukis/usb-sleuth/README.md

 > [!NOTE]
 > For the `SWD` pins we need pullup or pulldown resistors on `SWDIO` and `SDCLK` respectively.
 These are provided internally by the STM32 MCU, but if there is an issue with the debugger try adding an external weak pulllup and pulldown (10K-100K).

+# Detailed Description of Operation

-## Testing VBUS and GND
+## Sensing VBUS and GND

 All VBUS pins are tied together and tested via a pulldown resistor on the MCU.

-B side feeds A side
+B-side receptacle pins are pulled up to VDD through resistors.
 ![](attachments/23046ae691bb28dd70a94b5c6b8f0091.png)

+A-side receptacle pins are
 ![](attachments/d96cb615de5e9da57af79df1d971963b.png)

 This passes through a isolation switch